wouellette/ee-synthetic-earth/README.md

 ## Introduction
 A GEE JS API implementation of the following algorithms to generate synthetic images of the earth's surface:
-- Greenest Earth: Temporal aggregation through the calculation of the small integral (Jônsson & Eklundh, 2002) of a vegetation index profile (default being NDVI)
+- Greenest Earth: Temporal aggregation through the calculation of the small integral [Jönsson & Eklundh, 2002](https://ieeexplore.ieee.org/document/1036010) of a vegetation index profile (default being NDVI).
-- Barest Earth: Temporal aggregation through the calculation of the Weighted Geometric Median (Roberts et al., 2019) with a negative loss function parameter to select bare(r) pixels.
+- Barest Earth: Temporal aggregation through the calculation of the Weighted Geometric Median [Roberts et al., 2019](https://www.nature.com/articles/s41467-019-13276-1) with a negative loss function parameter to select bare(r) pixels.
-- Bare Earth: Temporal aggregation through the calculation of the HISET (Heiden et al., 2022) or GEOS3 (Dematte et al., 2019) algorithm to create bare soil-only composites.
+- Bare Earth: Temporal aggregation through the calculation of the HISET [Heiden et al., 2022](https://www.mdpi.com/2072-4292/14/18/4526) or GEOS3 [Dematte et al., 2018](https://www.sciencedirect.com/science/article/abs/pii/S0034425718302049) algorithm to create bare soil-only composites.

 ## Features
 The algorithms implemented support the creation of application-specific, analysis-ready data corresponding to a given time interval.